COMPLETE GUIDE • UPDATED JANUARY 2026

 ❌ Retirement Visas (O-A, O-X): REQUIRED

-Since October 2019, health insurance is legally mandatory for O-A and O-X retirement visas.
+Since October 2019, health insurance plans are legally mandatory for O-A and O-X retirement visas.
 Minimum coverage: 400,000 THB inpatient + 40,000 THB outpatient.
 See our visa insurance guide for details.

 ❌ Digital Nomad Visa (DTV): REQUIRED